cvxopt/cvxopt/doc/source/coneprog.rst

         s_0 \succeq 0, \qquad z_0 \succeq 0

     are componentwise vector inequalities.
-The other inequalities are matrix inequalities (\ie, the require the lefthand sides to be positive semidefinite).
+The other inequalities are matrix inequalities (\ie, the require the left-hand sides to be positive semidefinite).
 We use the notation :math:`\mathbf{vec}(z)` to denote a symmetric matrix :math:`z` stored in column major order as a column vector.

     The input argument ``c`` is a real single-column dense matrix.
-The arguments ``Gl`` and ``hl`` are the coefficient matrix :math:`G_0` and the righthand side :math:`h_0` of the componentwise inequalities.
+The arguments ``Gl`` and ``hl`` are the coefficient matrix :math:`G_0` and the right-hand side :math:`h_0` of the componentwise inequalities.
     ``Gl`` is a real dense or sparse matrix;  ``hl`` is a real single-column dense matrix.
 The default values for ``Gl`` and ``hl`` are matrices with zero rows.